 Tax Risk.
 The Fund intends to elect, and to qualify each year, to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 As a RIC, the Fund will not be subject to U.S. federal income tax on the portion of its net investment income and net capital gain that it distributes to shareholders, provided that it satisfies certain requirements of the Code.
 To maintain its status as a RIC, the Fund must meet certain income, diversification and distributions tests.
 For purposes of the diversification test, the identification of the issuer (or, in some cases, issuers) of a particular Fund investment can depend on the terms and conditions of that investment.
-In particular, there is no published IRS guidance or case law on how to determine the "issuer" of certain derivatives that the Fund will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
+In particular, there is no published IRS guidance or case law on how to determine the "issuer" of certain derivatives that the Fund will enter into and the Fund has not received a private letter ruling on this point.
+Therefore, there is a risk that the Fund will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
 If the Fund does not qualify as a RIC for any taxable year and certain relief provisions are not available, the Fund's taxable income will be subject to tax at the Fund level and to a further tax at the shareholder level when such income is distributed.